Patient Workbook · Seizure Management

 I take OTC medications containing caffeine (Excedrin, Midol, Anacin, NoDoz)

-I supplement with Vitamin D (D3 capsules or drops)
+I supplement with Vitamin D (D3 capsules or drops) — raises serum calcium, activating voltage-gated calcium channels (same pathway as EMF); sunlight does not carry this risk

-I use fluoride toothpaste (most commercial brands)
+I use fluoride toothpaste (standard OTC brands: 1,000–1,450 ppm)

 I use NHA (nano-hydroxyapatite) toothpaste marketed as fluoride-free

-My child swallows toothpaste (under 8 years old)
+My child swallows toothpaste (under 8 years old) — mucosal absorption bypasses liver; fluoride + any lead contamination goes directly to blood

 I take OTC antihistamines, pain relievers, or cold medicine regularly

-I have taken a fluoroquinolone antibiotic (Cipro, Levaquin, Avelox) in the past 2 years
+I have taken a fluoroquinolone antibiotic (Cipro, Levaquin, Avelox) in the past 2 years — GABA-A antagonist; lowers seizure threshold; in FDA black box warning

 I cook with nonstick (Teflon/PTFE) pans — especially on high heat